Amateur Singers Demand Reopening Of Lok Virsa Open Mic Program - UrduPoint

-ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Jul, 2021 ) :Amateur artists on Sunday demanded reopening of Lok Virsa 'Open Mic' program, a popular platform for emerging singers.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Jul, 2021 ) :Amateur artists have demanded reopening of Lok Virsa 'Open Mic' program, a popular platform for emerging singers.

 Open Mic program was an initiative to discover melodious voices and used to be held on weekly basis audition.